sumon-ohid/42-Cub3D/README.md

 My first RayCaster with miniLibX in C.

-To Run the Game you need Minilibx library, C compiler and Makefile installed.
-(Linux Only).
+To Run the Game you need Minilibx library, C compiler and Makefile installed (Linux).
-For MacOS you need to change all keycodes to navigate.
+For MacOS you need to change all the keycodes to navigate and install all necessary libraries.

 ```
 git clone https://github.com/sumon-ohid/42_Cub3D.git